nititech/php-vite-starter/README.md

 │   ├── **/*.php
 ```

--   File based routing
+-   ~~File based routing~~
+-   This `.php` files will be transpiled using Vite and the `vite-plugin-php` plugin
--   These files will be publicly accessible by name without `.php` file extension
+-   These files will be publicly accessible by their name without `.php` file extension
--   The `.php` files will be transpiled using Vite and the `vite-plugin-php` plugin
+    -   This can be changed in the router located in the `/index.php`

 ##### /partials